 IELTS of 6.0 with no element lower than 5.5.

-You can work as a physiotherapist in the National Health Service, both in major hospitals and in the community; in private practice; or industry.
+You can work as a physiotherapist in the NHS, both in major hospitals and in the community; in private practice; or in industry.
 Graduates may also work as sports physiotherapists or pursue research careers.

 BSc (Hons) Physiotherapy